AlGepe/OmniCalcs/ValentinesSex/ValentinesSex.md

 ## 1 Valentine's day, celebrate the love

 As Valentine's day approaches, people start to plan how to celebrate their love or how to seize the opportunity to come out to their (hopefully) next lover.
-But one questions surrounds this celebration and few people have an answer to it: "_Who was Saint Valentine and why do we celebrate love oh his day?_".
+But one question surrounds this celebration one for which few people have an answer to it: "_Who was Saint Valentine and why do we celebrate love oh his day?_".
 As with many Christian celebrations (yeah Valentine was a Christian priest), there is a distant pagan origin to it and a beautiful story about love for others and the Christian god.

 The pagan origin of this love celebration appears to be the Roman celebration of Lupercalia, a festivity around female fertility in which a dog and a goat would be sacrificed.
 Since apparently these sacrifices alone would not guarantee that the women would be fertile, they would then whip the women with pieces of skin from the slain animals.
 Moreover, such celebrations included a match making lottery in which young couples would be randomly united for at least the duration of Lupercalia, in what we could now call a crude version of the reality shows such as "First Date".
 But then Christianity kicked in.